 Companies choose to make Aflac policies available to increase benefits options without impacting their bottom line.

-Aflac insurance coverage is underwritten by Aflac.
-In New York, coverage underwritten by Aflac New York.
+Aflac supplemental coverage is underwritten by Aflac.
+In New York, Aflac supplemental coverage is underwritten by Aflac New York.

 Aflac WWHQ | 1932 Wynnton Road | Columbus, GA 31999